 Are you a student, parent or part of a school staff?
 If so, this section is for you.
 You can find more information on SafeOregon specific to each group by clicking on the links below.

 This information is designed to guide you with some of the initial questions you may have and help you understand how SafeOregon works.

-SafeOregon is a program available for Oregon students in public schools kindergarten through twelfth grade.
+SafeOregon is a program available for Oregon students in public and private schools pre-kindergarten through twelfth grade.
 We created SafeOregon so that Students and other members of the public can anonymously report or share confidential information of a threat or a potential threat to student safety.

 The main goal of the School Safety Tip Line is to intervene at the earliest possible point in the life of a young person who is struggling, helping them when they need it, before the situation turns into a tragedy.